 ------- start of file ------- #/ # Copyright (c) 1983 Regents of the University of California. # All rights reserved. # # Redistribution and use in source and binary forms are permitted # provided that this notice is preserved and that due credit is given # to the University of California at Berkeley.
 The name of the University # may not be used to endorse or promote products derived from this # software without specific prior written permission.
 This software # is provided ``as is'' without express or implied warranty. # # @(#)etc.printcap 5.2 (Berkeley) 5/5/88 # # typical remote printer entry lp:rm=desk.home:sd=/var/spool/lpd:lf=/tmp:mx#0: lp1:rm=desk.home:sd=/var/spool/lpd/lp1:mx#0: -------- end of file --------

-Only hosts listed in hosts.lpd
+Only hosts listed in hosts.lpd are allowed remote

 printing.